rwang-nexthop/BGP-FREE-CORE/bgp-free-core/README.md

 The script will:
 1. Check Docker connectivity
-2. Bring up eth interfaces
+2. Bring up eth interfaces (eth1, eth2 for spine connections; eth3 for VXLAN on Leaf 0 & 3)
 3. Configure IP addresses on all nodes
-4. Configure host IP addresses and default routes
-5. Enable BGP daemon on all containers
+4. Enable BGP daemon on all containers
-6. Configure BGP on spine routers
+5. Configure BGP on spine routers
-7. Configure BGP on leaf routers
+6. Configure BGP on leaf routers
-8. Wait for BGP configuration to be applied (5 seconds)
-9. Wait for BGP convergence (30 seconds) - **allows full route distribution**
+7. Wait for BGP convergence (30 seconds) - **allows full route distribution**
-10. Verify BGP status on all nodes
+8. Verify BGP status on all nodes
-11. Test connectivity between nodes and hosts
+9. Test leaf-to-leaf connectivity

-**Note:** The script now runs successfully in a single execution.
+**Note:** The script runs successfully in a single execution.
 BGP routes are fully distributed after the 30-second convergence wait.

 ## Verification